 Many of the requirements and procedures for opening a secondary establishment are the same as for starting up a business.

-The same formalities as when setting up a new business need to be followed when opening a subsidiary.
-These depend on factors such as the company’s chosen legal form (e.g. entry in the commercial register or not) and the nature of the business (e.g. whether or not the business requires a permit, is a craft activity, etc).
+When setting up a new business, the same formalities need to be followed when opening a subsidiary.
+This depends on factors such as the company’s chosen legal form (e.g. entry in the commercial register or not) and the nature of the business (e.g. whether or not the business requires a permit, is a craft activity, etc.).

-The branch establishment of a foreign company in Germany is registered by the branch manager via the higher court under whose jurisdiction the branch is due to be established.
+The registration of a Branch establishment of a foreign company in Germany is registered by the branch manager via the higher court under whose jurisdiction the branch is due to be established.
 Here too, a business registration is required along with a permit or, where appropriate, an entry in the register of crafts in cases where the relevant business is obliged to have this.

-Details should be provided of the parent company (head office, legal form, etc.) and the branch establishment itself (capital, any limitation, etc.).
+Details should be provided to the parent company (head office, legal form, etc.) and the branch establishment itself (capital, any limitation, etc.).

-- Which licences, notifications or permits do I need to obtain to start a business (at home or abroad)?
+- Which licences, notifications or permits do I need to obtain to start a business (in my country of origin or abroad)?

 - What do I need to do when I want to offer my services abroad on a temporary basis?

 - What do I need to do to apply for a licence?
 Which authority is responsible?

 - Are the licences subject to a fee?
 What kinds of deadlines apply?

 - Which acts and decrees apply in my sector?